 - Ageing of process plants, defects in design and inadequate steps to pace with modern technologies in Indian chemical industry has increased vulnerability to chemical disasters.

 - Organic solvents are the most common source of fires and explosions in the chemical industry.

 - There is an increased threat due to terrorist activities and sabotages.
-Natural disasters such as floods and earthquakes have also caused a major disaster in chemical industry.
+Natural disasters such as floods and earthquakes have also caused a major disaster in the chemical industry.

 - Another common cause that results in chemical disasters is improper maintenance of equipment.
 Regular maintenance at scheduled intervals following the manufacturer’s recommendations is important for ensuring that the equipment runs smoothly and safely.
-The Flixborough incident is a prime example of improper maintenance which lead to the death of 28 people and injured many.
+The Flixborough incident is a prime example of improper maintenance which led to the death of 28 people and injured many.

 - Non-availability of an emergency response team to mitigate accidents during the transportation of hazardous chemicals have also resulted in major disasters in several locations in India.